 Expectation: You will be so busy with a full timetable.

 Reality: I currently have 8 hours on my timetable each week, and a lot of them are not registered and non compulsory.

 Its actually insane how much spare time I have at the moment, we have a lot of reading and extra work to do but my actual timetable is incredibly bare.
-That is 100% the biggest thing that shocked me when I came to university as I went from having 20ish contact hours a week to 8 hours.
+That is 100% the biggest thing that shocked me when I came to university and probably the biggest shock in this university: expectation v reality post as I went from having 20ish contact hours a week to 8 hours.
 I feel like there is such lack of structure now as since before I can remember I have been going to school from 9-4 Monday to Friday.
-Its insane how you are paying over 9 grand for something I see for a maximum of 8 hours a week, and even most of them are non compulsory and on lecture capture (that you can watch from the luxury of your own bed… a bad habit to get into but a great one at the same time).
+Its insane how you are paying over £9000 a year for something I see for a maximum of 8 hours a week, and even most of them are non compulsory and on lecture capture (that you can watch from the luxury of your own bed… a bad habit to get into but a great one at the same time).
 I wouldn’t have even moved to uni if I had known that a year ago.
 My biggest tip would be to enquire about how many contact hours you have actually got for your course on open day and see if it impacts your living decisions at all, as I really wish that I had known how little I would actually be there each week.
 In hindsight I would have just commuted from the very beginning, as I usually have 2 days off a week anyway (plus weekends) and I only live an hour way, I could have just stayed at home and come in for 3 days.
 It would have made so much more sense than paying for accommodation I’m barely in, as I just go home anyway due to all the free time I have.
 Ultimately it depends on your subject, I know that the more hands on science based subjects have plenty more contact hours but it is definitely something to ask on the open days before you commit to an accommodation decision.

 Expectation: You are going to meet your friends for life at freshers